ychen-207523/Sentimental-Analyzer-Pro/README.md

    ```
    brew install ffmpeg
    ```
-6. Run Django Server using manage.py (Note: Make sure you are in root directory of the project)
+6. Run Django Server using manage.py (Note: Make sure you are in root directory of the project.)
 ```
+cd <your_download_dir>\SE_Project2\
 python .\sentimental_analysis\manage.py runserver
 ```
-6. Next, open your browser and type in `localhost:8000` in the search bar to open the webUI of the application.5.
-The UI typically looks as shown below and here you have a choice between URL, file, or normal text input.
+6. Next, open your browser and type in `localhost:8000` in the search bar to open the user interface of the application.
-7. Great!!
-Now you can use the application.

 ---